Salisediminibacterium

-Salisediminibacterium is a genus of Gram-positive bacteria from the family of Bacillaceae.
+Salisediminibacterium is a genus of Gram-positive bacteria from the family Bacillaceae.
 The type species is Salisediminibacterium halotolerans.

 Salisediminibacterium beveridgei and Salisediminibacterium selenitireducens were previously species belonging to Bacillus, a genus that has been recognized as displaying extensive polyphyly and has been restricted by recent phylogenetic studies to only include species closely related to Bacillus subtilis and Bacillus cereus.

 The name Salisediminibacterium is derived from the prefix "-salisedimini" (from the Latin noun sal, which translates to "salt" and the Latin noun sedimen, referring to sediment), and the suffix "-bacterium" (from the Latin noun bacterium, referring to a rod).
 Together, Salisediminibacterium translates to a rod from salt sediment.